 Average Salary outside UFC: $20k

 How MMA fighters get paid

-The exact payment structure for an MMA fighter depends on the their contract and the promotion.
+The exact amount a MMA fighter gets paid depends on the their contract and the promotion.
 In the UFC and Bellator a fighter will typically receive a base salary which they are guaranteed to make for showing up on the night.

 In addition they will usually also get a win bonus as per their contract.
 Usually the win bonus is equal to the base salary.

 A contract may cover a number of fights.
 The exact level of pay depends on lots of factors including their placement in the rankings, previous record, and whether or not they are headlining or have previously headlined a card.

 MMA fighters will usually have a number of sponsors.
 However in the UFC fighters are only allowed to wear Reebok apparel due to a deal between Reebok and UFC.
 The fighters do receive a payment from Reebok but the amount paid is reportedly significantly lower than when the athletes were allowed to wear and promote their own sponsors in the Octagon.